 (43) The University will report the students changed enrolment status on PRISMS once the internal process is complete, even if the student pursues an external appeal process.

-(44) The relevant campus SCU International Student Adviser is responsible for ensuring students are reported on PRISMS when a decision is made to suspend or cancel their studies and for ensuring that all relevant correspondence and documentation is retained on the students files.
+(44) The relevant campus International Student Adviser is responsible for ensuring students are reported on PRISMS when a decision is made to suspend or cancel their studies and for ensuring that all relevant correspondence and documentation is retained on the students files.

 (45) The University will inform the Department of Education via PRISMS when a student's enrolment is deferred, suspended or cancelled.

 (46) If the University advises the Department of Education through PRISMS that it is deferring or suspending a student's enrolment for a period without affecting the end date of the CoE there is no change to the CoE or the student's enrolment status on PRISMS ie. the student's CoE status will still be listed as 'studying'.
-However, the notice of deferment or suspension will be recorded in PRISMS and sent on to the Department of Immigration and Border Protection (DIBP).
+However, the notice of deferment or suspension will be recorded in PRISMS and sent on to the Department of Immigration and Citizenship (DIBP).
 This information will be kept for future reference.

 (47) If the University advises the Department of Education through PRISMS that it is deferring or suspending a student's enrolment for a period which will affect the end date of the CoE PRISMS will cancel the original CoE, and immediately offer the provider the opportunity to create a new CoE with a more appropriate end date.
 If the University does not know when the student will return, it can choose not to create a new CoE at that point, but to wait until the student has notified the provider of the intended date of return before creating the new CoE.